Hajar-Hamid/Hajar-Hamid/README.md

 ---
 ## 👩‍🎓 About
 <p align="left">
 Greetings!
-I'm currently a Data Engineering student, focusing on building cloud-based Data pipelines and crafting well-designed data acquisition systems.
+I'm a fresh graduate Data Scientist/Analyst and AI Specialist.
 My passion lies in building dependable data setups that help organizations thrive in the world of information.

 ```python
 class Hajar_Hamid: